hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 Existing CorDapp flows and contracts deployed on the network's nodes remain undisturbed.
 All that is required is the deployment of an Interoperation CorDapp (flows and contracts) on every node that needs to offer or consume state from foreign networks.

 Client applications will need some additional code and configuration because the decisions to exercise interoperation mechanisms (relay queries for data sharing or atomic asset exchanges) are strictly part of business logic.
-But Weaver's Corda Interoperation Node SDK offers various helper functions to ease this process and keep the adaptation to a minimum, as we wil see later in this document.
+But Weaver's Corda Interoperation Java-Kotlin SDK offers various helper functions to ease this process and keep the adaptation to a minimum, as we wil see later in this document.
 Finally, an _identity service_ must be offered by the network to expose its CAs' certificate chains to foreign networks, thereby laying the basis for interoperation.
 This service simply needs to offer a REST endpoint, and can be implemented as a standalone application or (more conveniently) as an augmentation of one or more of the existing client layer applications.

 ## Procedural Overview